Parameters

 INC Store Context Data

-GDPR After a service task has concluded, any historic session and customer context data – e.g. as shown in the My Sessions widgets – will not be stored by Nimbus.
+GDPR After a service task has concluded, any historic session and customer context data – e.g. as shown in the My Sessions widgets – will by default not be stored by Nimbus.

 ⮑ the "Session Details" of any historic task records will show “Not Available” instead within My Sessions and Historical Sessions.

-⮑ Previous custom Parameters / and Conversation Context items (e.g. Customer details or URLs dynamically retrieved via Nimbus Power Automate Connector) may not resolve or open correctly anymore.
+⮑ Previous custom Parameters / and Conversation Context items (e.g. Customer details or URLs dynamically retrieved and formed via Nimbus Power Automate Connector) will not resolve or open correctly anymore.

 This storage behavior can be changed by enabling the “Store Conversation Context Data” in Extensions Service Settings: